laravel/docs/controllers.md

         }
     }

 Of course, you may also type-hint any [Laravel contract](/docs/{{version}}/contracts).
 If the container can resolve it, you can type-hint it.
+Depending on your application, injecting your dependencies into your controller may provide better testability.

 #### Method Injection

-In addition to constructor injection, you may also type-hint dependencies on your controller's action methods.
-For example, let's type-hint the `Illuminate\Http\Request` instance on one of our methods:
+In addition to constructor injection, you may also type-hint dependencies on your controller's methods.
+A common use-case for method injection is injecting the `Illuminate\Http\Request` instance into your controller methods:

     <?php